 Dear Bankruptcy Adviser,

 I am underwater on my house and have a small amount past due on the mortgage.
-I have attempted to resolve the issue with the mortgage company but haven't had any luck.
+I have tried to resolve the issue with the mortgage company but haven't had any luck.
 Due to other circumstances, I must file Chapter 7.
-My question is in regard to the house.
+My question is in regard to the home.
 As I understand it, I can either reaffirm or not reaffirm the debt in bankruptcy.
 If I do not, I can still live in the house as long as I make the payments.
 However, in my situation (the past-due amount), does this option to pay and stay change?
 Would I be at risk of the mortgage company taking action?

 Every mortgage company behaves differently, and sometimes the same company behaves inconsistently.
 I say this because you are asking a question that is very important, but it's hard to answer for everyone.
 Here are the issues you need to address.

 Can you reaffirm the loan?

 A reaffirmation agreement is a legally enforceable contract, filed with the bankruptcy court, which states your promise to repay all or part of a debt that may otherwise have been subject to discharge in your bankruptcy case.